 Provides the most information about safety and road skills for 3-wheel motorcycles.
+The course includes approximately 12 hours of training.

 The course concludes with a skill test, knowledge test, course evaluation and overall course wrap-up.